D4: Ivie Campbell (farmer)

 Ivie Campell was born at Garclaugh one of six children of George Campbell and Margaret Boyle.
 In 1773 he married Jean Gemmel and they lived at the House of Water where together they had three children George, William and Margaret.

-After Jean died Ivie moved to Dalgig in 1785 and a year later he married Margaret Dunbar with whom he had five daughters Isabella, Jane, Thomina, Janet and Wilhelmina along with one son Ivie (II).
+After Jean died Ivie moved to Dalgig in 1785 and a year later he married Margaret Dunbar with whom he had six daughters Isabella, Jane, Thomina, Janet, Ellen and Wilhelmina along with one son Ivie (II).

 II.Ivie Campbell II (b.1799-1867) and 1.
 Jean Richmond & 2.
 Jean Lee (1855)